Oranmore: Oranmore Castle

 Oranmore Castle is a tower house which was originally associated with the Norman Clanricarde family.
 It was built around the 15th century, reputedly on the site of an earlier structure.

 St Mary's church

 Completed in 1803, St Mary's is a large church building with a bell-cote above the front door and an elaborate ceiling.
 In 1972, it was replaced as the local parish church with the newer, larger Church of the Immaculate Conception.
 St Mary's was deconsecrated and converted to become the town's public library.
 Its carved baptismal font was moved to the new church, but the graveyard was left intact.

 Economy

 The focus of industry has shifted from dairy agriculture to tourism, manufacturing and logistics.
-Oranmore has four hotels and 23 restaurants.